 By Shelly McLaughlin, Pathfinders for Autism

 The kids are off and back at school.
-Do you wonder what kind of day he is having?
-Do you wonder if she has friends at school?
-Are there things he struggles with during the school day?
-You can’t watch her via webcam, or sit in the back of her classroom, but you can ask her teacher for a daily communication log.
+Do you wonder what kind of day they are having?
+Do you wonder if they have friends at school?
+Are there things they struggle with during the school day?
+You can’t watch them via webcam, or sit in the back of the classroom, but you can ask the teacher for a daily communication log.
 But what information should you request?

-Ask the teacher for his or her preferred communication method
+Ask the teacher for their preferred communication method

 Avoid vague terms like “good” or “bad”

 Instead, ask for a description of specific behaviors.
 You also want to know what lead to a meltdown or incident, and what was done to resolve the situation.
 This is important so that triggers for your child can be identified.